The Salty Bible

 The storage requirements at such high resolutions are too high to be practical.

 2.8.
-Encode and optimize all lossless scans to PNG
+Encode lossless scans to JPEG XL

 2.9.
 Do not transliterate text